StefanoScacco/FORM-codes/Spin2plus/README.md

  - Twophoton.frm: this code calculates the QED loop trace for the two-photon scattering process.
 It does not perform the integration in loop momentum, and it is used only to verify that QED amplitude is gauge invariant and finite.

- - Compton_onlyX_xigauge.frm: this code calculates a simplified version of the modulus squared of the spin 2 massive boson mediated process in Compton scattering only.
-Since there are no interference terms between QED diagrams and the spin 2 diagram, the latter can be analyzed singularly.
-Calculations were carried out in xi gauge.
-To speed up the software, it is recommended to substitute 1\xi = 0 (Lorentz gauge).

- - Annihilation_onlyX_xigauge.frm: this code calculates a simplified version of the modulus squared of the spin 2 massive boson mediated process in e+ e- annihilation only.
-Since there are no interference terms between QED diagrams and the spin 2 diagram, the latter can be analyzed singularly.
-Calculations were carried out in xi gauge.
-To speed up the software, it is recommended to substitute 1\xi = 0 (Lorentz gauge).

- - Twophoton_onlyX_xigauge.frm:	this code calculates the total tree level amplitudes (not squared) for two-photon scattering, without mediation of QED, for every independent choice of photon polarizations (remember that final state is barred, so polarizations switch), and results are polarization dependent.
-Calculations were carried out in xi gauge, and result is immediate.

- - Compton_Xspin2_xigauge.frm: this code calculates the modulus squared of the total tree level amplitude for the Compton scattering, corrected by spin 2 massive boson mediation (all three diagrams included).
-Calculations were carried out in xi gauge.
-To speed up the software, it is recommended to substitute 1\xi = 0 (Lorentz gauge).

- - Annihilation_Xspin2_xigauge.frm: this code calculates the modulus squared of the total tree level amplitude for the annihilation into two photons, corrected by spin 2 massive boson mediation (all three diagrams included).
-Calculations were carried out in xi gauge.
-To speed up the software, it is recommended to substitute 1\xi = 0 (Lorentz gauge).

  - Bhabha_Xspin2_xigauge.frm: this code calculates the modulus squared of the total tree level amplitude for the Bhabha scattering, corrected by spin 2 massive boson mediation (all four diagrams included).
 Calculations were carried out in xi gauge.
 The gauge only enters the QED part.
 It is highly suggested to impose ge^4 = 0 in the code, to get rid of the computation heavy part, and speed the code up to just a couple of seconds.
 Also, it is suggested to study s-channel, t-channel and interference separately.

 - Bhabha_Xspin2_xigauge_relat.frm: this code calculates the relativistic limit of the total tree level amplitude, to find the cusps of the cross section.
 It sets x = cos theta.
 To get results easy to manipulate, multiply t to find interference terms and multiply t^2 to find squared moduli terms (execution takes a few minutes).

  - Bhabha_Xspin2_xigauge_high.frm: this code calculates the total tree level amplitude for cos theta = 0, to find the cusps of the cross section.
 It sets x = sqrt{s}.
 To get results easy to manipulate, multiply t^2 to find interference terms and multiply t^2 to find squared moduli terms (execution takes a few minutes).